GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 <sec:rl:method:wer_maps>
 #minitoc(indent: true)

-#draft[
-  - Present how we implement the WER oracle $w$
-  - Motivation: Computation challenges: pre-compute maps instead of live computation

-  - Say that even though our environment is theoretically a POMDP, we have used a normal RL method and not accounted for the PO aspect of it.
-]

 This section presents the design and implementation details of the #acr("WER") cost function (#wer-cost).
 The reward signal introduced previously expects an oracle to provide an estimate of the #acr("WER") score for each possible state.
 This is achieved by pre-computing an average #acr("WER") for every position on the grid, and possibly every orientation of the agent.